 This AQA GCSE course allows a real-life application of Mathematics and Science skills and knowledge.
 Everything around you and everything that you use every single day has been designed and manufactured to make your life accessible and more comfortable.
 If you have a passion for designing and making things or solving problems this GCSE will challenge your creativity and engineering skills.

 You might be interested in going on to become an architect, interior designer, furniture/ product designer, engineer or the next James Dyson or Steve Jobs.

-Mr Elston (s.elston@lrs.sch.je) or Mr Smyth (e.smyth@lrs.sch.je)
+Mr Elston (s.elston@lrs.sch.je)

 DRAMA